The Extensive Reading Foundation is a charitable organization whose purpose is to support and promote extensive reading worldwide.

-- The be foremost promoter of pleasure/extensive reading is Stephen Krashen.
+The foremost promoter of pleasure/extensive reading is Stephen Krashen.

-- Low-educated second language and literacy acquisition promotes research, practice and policy relating to adult immigrants with little or no home language literacy and/or formal education.
+Literacy Education and Second language Learning for Adults promotes research, practice and policy relating to adult immigrants with little or no home language literacy and/or formal education.

 The EU-Speak project, led by Newcastle University, offers free on-line modules (courses) to teachers; these include one on the psycholinguistics of reading in a second language.

 The Digital Literacy Instructor provides beginning reading software for adults in Dutch, English, Finnish, German and Spanish.

 - Young-Scholten & van de Craats 2010